chpolste/flottplot/README.UI.md

 Bind key to trigger the action on an element.
 A list of available key names is available [here](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values).
+If not otherwise bound, pressing `?` brings up a summary of all registered keybindings in the flottplot instance.

 Known issue: actions will not trigger if the focus is on an element of the UI (e.g. if a dropdown menu is selected).